salimamukhit/CS336-P1/README.md

 Go to configuration file config.ini.
 It is located in client-src folder.
 If you open it, you can see all the configurations needed for this part of the project.
 Both client and server run on one machine with a loop-back, so the IP address used to bind server is 127.0.0.1, as well as it is the IP address of the client.

 1) In your terminal you should go to server-src folder.
 Then you run a make command in Terminal.
 This will compile a program.
 Then you have to run it with ./server.
 If it doesn't work, try running it with sudo ./server.
+As an argument for the run you may pass the name of INI config file.
+Is name of config file is not provided, the program will use a default one which is stored in its source folder.
+Note that the config file must preserve the format we described below.

 2) In your other terminal window you should go to client-src folder.
 Then you run a make command in Terminal.
 This will compile a client program.
 Then you have to run it with ./client.
 If it doesn't work, try running it with sudo ./client.
+As an argument for the run you may pass the name of INI config file.
+Is name of config file is not provided, the program will use a default one which is stored in its source folder.
+Note that the config file must preserve the format we described below.

 3) In server-src you can see that the file received-config.ini appeared.
 This is the result of client sending the configuration file to the server.